Are you a writer in Canada who has just written a book and are now looking for a Canadian book publisher?

 16. Flanker Press

-Flanker Press publishes general fiction and non-fiction trade books with a focus on Newfoundland and Labrador subject matter.
-They have been in business since 1994 and launched a new imprint, Pennywell Books, in 2004.
-Pennywell includes literary fiction, short stories, young adult fiction, and children’s books.
-Flanker Press has a wide range of subjects from Art, Crafts, and Hobbies, to History, Religion and Spirituality, and even some more narrowly focused categories like Ghost Stories, True Crime, and Sea Stories.
+Flanker Press publishes general fiction and non-fiction trade books with a focus on the burning issues of Newfoundland and Labrador.
+They have been in business since 1994 and also launched a new imprint, Pennywell Books, in 2004.
+Pennywell publishes literary fiction, short stories, young adult fiction, and children’s books.
+Flanker Press, on the other hand, focuses on a wide range of subjects like art, crafts, and obbies, to history, religion and spirituality, and even some more narrowly focused categories like ghost stories, true crime, and sea stories.
 Click here for their full list of categories.
-You can find their Submission Guidelines here.
+You can find their submission guidelines here.

 17. Mansfield Press

-Calling all poets!
-Looking for a poetry publisher?
-Most publishers focus on fiction or non-fiction and only publish poetry on the side.
-Mansfield Press publishes only Canadian writers and focuses on poetry.
-Starting in 2000 with four books of poems, their catalogue boasts a strong number of poets as well as literary fiction and some non-fiction (mostly centered around the city of Toronto).
-Click here for Submission Guidelines.
+Are you a poet who’s looking for a good publisher?
+In that case, Mansfield Press is one of the best options for you.
+While most publishers focus on fiction or non-fiction titles, Mansfield Press changes this equation by publishing the poetry titles of Canadian writers.
+Starting in 2000 with four books of poems, their catalogue now boasts a strong number of poets as well as literary fiction and some non-fiction (mostly centred around the city of Toronto).
+You can click here for submission guidelines.

-Do you have a love of the Great Outdoors and a desire to write about it?
-This is a publisher that turns books into a way to preserve and conserve our natural resources.
+Do you have a love for the Great Outdoors and want to write about it?
+Well, Hancock House Publishers is just the right publisher for you.
+Unlike others, this is a publisher that turns books into a way to preserve and conserve our natural resources.
 Hancock House Publishers has a history that goes back to the 1960’s, when they were an imprint of the Hancock Wildlife Conservation Center.
-Their focus has consistently been publishing books that focus on non-fiction titles emphasizing western and northern history, biographies, native art, culture, and folklore, as well as natural history, wildlife, and cryptozoology.
+Their focus has consistently been in publishing books that focus on non-fiction titles emphasizing western and northern history, biographies, native art, culture, and folklore, as well as natural history, wildlife, and cryptozoology.
 A percentage of their proceeds go to the Hancock Wildlife Foundation to help the cause of conservation education.
-Submission Guidelines can be found here.
+Submission guidelines can be found here.

 19. ARP Books

-In our world of 30 second video clips to cover news and public interests, we miss out on a lot of the conversation.
-ARP seeks to fill the gaps in the debates around political, cultural, and social issues that are not often covered by mainstream publishers or media.
-They are looking for non-fiction, fiction, and poetry that help address this need.
-If you are interested in publishing with them, please see their Submission Guideline page here.
+In our world of 30 second video clips to cover news and public interests, we miss out on a lot of the ‘real’ conversation.
+ARP seeks to fill in these gaps with debates about political, cultural, and social issues that are not often covered by mainstream publishers or media.
+They are looking for non-fiction, fiction, and poetry that helps address this need.
+If you are interested in publishing with them, please see their submission guideline page here.

 Goose Lane Editions is the publisher of many up-and-coming authors in literary fiction, poetry, and creative non-fiction.
 Many of their authors also have been published in journals, magazines, and newspapers such as Fiddlehead, New Quarterly, Globe and Mail, and Reader’s Digest.
-Goose Lane Editions helps to take these content writers up to the level of book authors.
-Are you ready to take your writing up to the next level?
-Click here to find their Submission Guidelines.
+The platform has always been interested in representing new authors for their innovative and out of the box titles.
+So, are you ready to take your writing up to the next level?
+Click here to find their submission guidelines.

 Tony Franklin is a writer, pastor, and teacher from Illinois and Kentucky, United States, with a background in philosophy, psychology, and biblical studies.
 He is an advocate for and a student of multi-cultural ministries and has a passion for music of all types.
 He has been blogging inspirational reading for nearly ten years at www.myabishai.blog and www.myabishai.net and recently published a critical book at politics and religion called “Jesus Politics”.